Tergaim/theremultime/README.md

 ## Description

-  -  2 cameras: one for pinch and one for volume
+  -  2 cameras: one for pitch and one for volume
-  -  pinch = filmed from under, volume from front.
+  -  pitch = filmed from under, volume = from front.
   -  main problem is determining the distance between the hand and the instrument
   -  edge detection, background substraction, multithreading, sound creation